cossacklabs/product-docs/acra/configuring-maintaining/installing/building-acrawriter.md

 Check out the iOS project example using Objective-C in [examples/objc](https://github.com/cossacklabs/acra/tree/master/examples/objc) for generation of an AcraStruct with and without Zones and decrypting them using AcraTranslator via HTTP API.

 Check out another iOS project example using Swift in [examples/swift](https://github.com/cossacklabs/acra/tree/master/examples/swift) for generation of an AcraStruct with and without Zones.
+For decryption please use [Objective-C](https://github.com/cossacklabs/acra/tree/master/examples/objc) example.
 <!---
 ### Building AcraWriter for Android